Skip to Content

 Start Seeds Indoors for Slow-Growing Vegetables

-Pick the right containers with drainage holes, fill them with seed-starting mix, and place them under grow lights for 14-16 hours daily.
+Use containers with drainage, a quality seed-starting mix, and grow lights for 14-16 hours daily.

-Once seedlings sprout their first true leaves, feed them with diluted organic fertilizer weekly for strong growth.
+Once those tiny cold-hardy vegetables sprout their true leaves, feed them diluted organic fertilizer weekly.

 Bring in Plants for Winter Interest